apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 the absence of the "overlay fs" feature.

-However, binding paths to non-existent points within the container can result in unexpected behavior when used in conjuction with the ``--writable`` flag, and is therefore disallowed.
+However, binding paths to non-existent points within the container can result in unexpected behavior when used in conjunction with the ``--writable`` flag, and is therefore disallowed.
 If you need to specify bind paths in combination with the ``--writable`` flag, please ensure that the appropriate bind points exist within the container.
 If they do not already exist, it will be necessary to modify the